 Can cultural activities take place?
-What restrictions and guidelines does the Taliban place on them?

 Radio Free Europe/Radio Liberty's Gandhara, Fearing Taliban Crackdown, Afghan Musicians Are Already Falling Silent, 10 September 2021

 "Habibullah Shabab found his calling as a singer -- but since the Taliban's return to power, he's given up performing and instead makes a living as a shopkeeper.
 The Taliban has not yet imposed a ban on music as it did in the 1990s, but Shabab and others fear such a policy is imminent, stripping many musicians of their livelihoods."